Celebrating the Artistry & Technique of Dance

 Lydia is originally from Fullerton, CA, and began dancing at her mother’s studio when she was 3 years old.
 She attended summer intensives held by Marin Dance Theatre, Backhaus, Entity Contemporary Dance, and Cecchetti USA.
 From 2017-2022, Lydia taught contemporary and ballet classes and coached soloists at CF Dance Academy.
 She danced in and choreographed a variety of concept videos during Covid.
 Lydia danced with Emergent Dance Company, directed by Megan Pulfer, for their 2021 season before moving to Ohio.
 She trained with Inlet Dance Theater as an Apprentice from 2022-2023.

-Outside of dance, Gwendolyn volunteers as a tutor with The Refugee Response has served on the board of the Winterhurst Figure Skating Club, and was appointed to the City of Lakewood’s Community Relations Advisory Commission.
-She also holds a K-12 substitute teacher license.
+Outside of dance, Gwendolyn has volunteered as a tutor with The Refugee Response, served on the board of the Winterhurst Figure Skating Club, and was appointed to the City of Lakewood’s Community Relations Advisory Commission.
+She was also a volunteer for the Loyola Society at St. Ignatius High School.
+She is a longtime reader for the Maltz Museum Stop the Hate® contest.
+Gwendolyn maintains a K-12 substitute teacher license for the state of Ohio.

 Mrs. Morscher is a former Principal dancer with North Coast Ballet Theatre.
 She is originally from Buffalo, New York where she received her initial ballet training from Bernadine DeMike, Janet Springer, and Ginger Burke.
 She continued her formal ballet training in Cleveland with Troy McCarrty, Lynn Brennan Tabor, Dee Hillier, Marguerite Duncan, and Nancy Arcury.